itera-io/terraform-provider-taikun/docs/data-sources/standalone_profiles.md

 ---
 page_title: "taikun_standalone_profiles Data Source - terraform-provider-taikun"
 subcategory: ""
-description: |-   Retrieve all Standalone profiles.
+description: |-   Retrieve all standalone profiles.
 ---

 # taikun_standalone_profiles (Data Source)

-Retrieve all Standalone profiles.
+Retrieve all standalone profiles.

 ~> **Role Requirement** To use the `taikun_standalone_profiles` data source, you need a Manager or Partner account.